 There really is no excuse for the poor animation; co-director Conrad Vernon has directed a small handful of critical successes for Dreamworks, including Shrek 2 and Madagascar 3.
 Although these films were excellent on a visual level, the films themselves became too bogged down in “adult” jokes and pop-culture references designed to go over the heads of the younger audiences.
 You can understand why he would be attracted to a project where he would be able to make as many dirty wisecracks as possible, in an art form that doesn’t usually allow for anything more risqué than PG rated material.
 Although he doesn’t have a writing credit, the poor quality of the animation (often reminiscent of “worst kids movie ever” Foodfight!) is entirely on the head of him and his co-director, debutant Greg Tiernan.

-The baffling amount of acclaim for Sausage Party is completely beyond me, especially when Rogen and his frequent collaborator Evan Goldberg have frequently been responsible for some of the funnier films this century.
+The baffling amount of acclaim for Sausage Party is completely beyond me, especially when Rogen and his frequent collaborator Evan Goldberg have frequently been responsible for some of the funnier American films in recent memory.
 Surely their prior work should highlight how lazy and jarringly unfunny this is?
 Sausage Party appears to be written by a group of 11 year olds who have just heard curse words for the first time, but have never heard a single joke in their lives.